From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Uncertainty relations

 As can be seen from this equation, we can equivalently talk about measuring the state $U \ket{\psi}$ in the computational basis.
 An entropic uncertainty relation for $U_0, \dots, U_{t-1}$ can be written as

-Entropic uncertainty relations have been used in proving the security of cryptographic protocols in the bounded and noisy quantum storage models \cite{DFRSS07, KWW09}.
+Entropic uncertainty relations have been used to prove the security of quantum key distribution and of cryptographic protocols in the bounded and noisy quantum storage models \cite{TR11,DFRSS07,BFW12}.
+Other applications of entropic uncertainty relations are given in Section \ref{sec:locking}.
 For more details on entropic uncertainty relations and their applications, see the recent survey \cite{WW10}.